Chopsticks: Chopstick grips

 Lifelong users and adult learners alike, around the world, hold chopsticks in more than one way.
-But there is a general consensus on a standard grip being the most efficient way to grip and wield chopsticks.
+But there is a general consensus on a standard grip being the efficient way to grip and wield chopsticks.

 Regardless of whether users wield the standard grip, or one of many alternative grips, their goals are the same.
 They hold the two sticks in the dominant hand, secured by various fingers and parts of the hand, such that the sticks become an extension of the hand.
-Tsung-Dao Lee, a Nobel Prize Laureate in Physics, summarized it thus: "Although simple, the two sticks perfectly use the physics of leverage.
+Tsung-Dao Lee, a Nobel Prize laureate in physics, summarized it thus: "Although simple, the two sticks perfectly use the physics of leverage.
 Chopsticks are an extension of human fingers.
 Whatever fingers can do, chopsticks can do, too."

 Alternative grips differ in their effectiveness in picking up food.
 They differ in the amount of pinching (compression) power they can generate.
 Some grips can generate substantial, outward extension force, while others are unable to do so.